Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 While Netaji respected peaceful protest, he felt that action was necessary when peaceful methods failed.
 As a result, he supported a more assertive approach to the freedom struggle.

-For example, he believed force could be used as a last option.
+For example, he believed force as a last option.
 He also organised and led the Indian National Army.
 Thus, his nationalism was bold and fearless, not passive.

 At the Same Time, Nationalism Was Inclusive: